dev-pascal/Sudoku-Solver/README.md

 ## Specifications

-This light-weight web app can generate, play and visualize Sudokus.

-In order to set new Sudoku puzzle, there are four board difficulty levels:
+This light-weight web app allows you to play and solve Sudokus.
+In order to set new Sudoku puzzle, there are four board difficulty levels ranging from easy to heroic.
-* Easy
-* Normal
-* Hard
-* Legendary

 A user can solve the Sudoku board via algorithm.
 There are currenlty four algorithms included to solve a grid:
 * Backtracking